Savory/docs/src/fundamentals/dynamic-modules.md

 }
 ```

 We'll refer to this as **static** module binding.
-All the information Nest needs to wire together the modules has already been declared in the host and consuming modules.
+All the information Danet needs to wire together the modules has already been declared in the host and consuming modules.
 Let's unpack what's happening during this process.
-Nest makes `UsersService` available inside `AuthModule` by:
+Danet makes `UsersService` available inside `AuthModule` by:

 1. Instantiating `UsersModule`, including transitively importing other modules that `UsersModule` itself consumes, and transitively resolving any dependencies (see [Custom injectables](/fundamentals/custom-injectables.md)).
 2. Instantiating `AuthModule`, and making `UsersModule`'s exported injectables available to components in `AuthModule` (just as if they had been declared in `AuthModule`).